AS

 Solution: Integration Map

-With tailored IBM resources and directions at his reach, Craig adds his desired services one by one which begin to populate visual a map.
+With tailored IBM resources to reference, Craig adds his desired services one by one which begin to populate visual a map.

 Solution: Unique Error Codes